Plant Care

 - Soil: Well-draining, airy, slightly acidic soil.

-- Sunlight: At least 12 hours of medium-bright Indirect sunlight.
+- Sunlight: At least 12 hours of medium-bright indirect sunlight.
 South or east facing window is ideal.

 - Temperature: 65-80 degrees.
 70 degrees is ideal.